 Montana divides CDS into five “schedules.”
 Schedule I lists the most dangerous drugs, which have a high probability of abuse and addiction, and no recognized medical value.
 Schedules II, III, IV, and V decrease in dangerousness and probability of abuse, and increase in recognized medical uses.

 These classes are also used to determine the severity of the applicable fines and jail (or prison) time for illegally possessing CDS.
 If you’ve been arrested for illegal CDS possession, you’ll need to consult the Montana Code that lists precisely which drugs fit into each group.
-Go to the statute (Mt.
-Code Ann. § 50-32-222 through 232) and find the substance you're charged with possessing -- it will be listed under one of the five classes.

 It is illegal in Montana to possess CDS without a valid medical prescription.
 A person convicted of a first violation is presumed to be entitled to deferred imposition of the otherwise applicable prison sentence (described below).
 This means that the judge will place the defendant on probation for a certain time period and with certain conditions.
 Upon successful completion, the defendant’s prison sentence will be suspended.
 However, at the judge’s discretion, the following penalties may nonetheless be imposed without deferral, especially when the violation involved large amounts or especially dangerous CDS.
 (Mt.
 Code Ann. § 45-9-102(7).)

 Possessing anabolic steroids is punishable with a fine of at least $100 (and up to $500), up to six months in jail, or both.
 (Mt.
 Code Ann. § 45-9-102(3).)

 Possessing opiates is punishable with a fine of up to $50,000, at least two (and up to five) years in prison, or both.
 (Mt.
 Code Ann. § 45-9-102(4).)